PrisonTeam/Prison/docs/knownissues_v3.3.x_resolved.md

-DONE: > noza3 — 2023-06-29 at 1:09 PM
+DONE: > noza3 - 2023-06-29 at 1:09 PM
-> Thanks royal blue but i’ve already fixed it.
+> Thanks royal blue but i've already fixed it.
 Only problem I was facing was using /mtp {minename} after creating the mines, which would say this is a virtual mine blah blah, but madog told me to do a restart which fixed the issue, so I created all of my mines, set them up properly, then restarted the server and all of the /mtp {minename} works now.
 Also the portal at my spawn that allows people to jump into and go to their mine works, now that I use the player command /mtp with the portal.
 Thanks for the help
 - NOTE: could not reproduce this issue.